<?xml version="1.0" encoding="UTF-8"?><rss version="2.0"

 <h2>Troubleshooting / Debugging HTTP POST issues using Fiddler</h2>

-<p>If you wish to see what&#8217;s being passed to server via any client tool or when you perform POST request ?
-Use tool called fiddler.
-Check this article to learn <a href="https://zappysys.com/blog/how-to-use-fiddler-to-analyze-http-web-requests/" target="_blank" rel="noopener">how to use Fiddler</a> for debugging purpose.</p>
+<p>If you wish to see what&#8217;s being passed to the server via any client tool, or when you perform a POST request?
+Use a tool called Fiddler.
+Check this article to learn <a href="https://zappysys.com/blog/how-to-use-fiddler-to-analyze-http-web-requests/" target="_blank" rel="noopener">how to use Fiddler</a> for debugging purposes.</p>

 <h2>Conclusion</h2>

-<p>As we enter into cloud first world you will face more and more need to integrate various RESTful API into your ETL workflows. <a href="//zappysys.com/products/ssis-powerpack/" target="_blank" rel="noopener">SSIS PowerPack</a> comes with complete toolset to automate any API calls (Read, Write or Parse). <a href="//zappysys.com/products/ssis-powerpack/" target="_blank" rel="noopener">Try it for free here</a> to discover many hidden features not discussed in this article.</p>
+<p>As we enter the cloud-first world, you will increasingly need to integrate various RESTful APIs into your ETL workflows.<a href="//zappysys.com/products/ssis-powerpack/" target="_blank" rel="noopener">SSIS PowerPack</a> comes with a complete toolset to automate any API calls (Read, Write or Parse). <a href="//zappysys.com/products/ssis-powerpack/" target="_blank" rel="noopener">Try it for free here</a> to discover many hidden features not discussed in this article.</p>

 <p>The post <a href="https://zappysys.com/blog/http-post-in-ssis-send-data-to-web-api-url-json-xml/">HTTP POST in SSIS &#8211; Send data to Web API url</a> appeared first on <a href="https://zappysys.com/blog">ZappySys Blog</a>.</p>